AGM-12 Bullpup: ATG-12E

 The final version of the Bullpup was the Air Force's AGM-12E.
 This was a AGM-12C with the warhead replaced with an anti-personnel cluster bomb warhead with 800-830 BLU-26/B bomblets.
-This was produced in small numbers for use in Vietnam.
+This was produced in small numbers for use in the Vietnam War.

 Operational service

 Bullpups were widely used by both the Navy and Air Force during the Vietnam War, with mixed results.
-In its most famous early use, sixteen Air Force F-105's carrying two AGM-12Bs were part of the group of aircraft that attacked the Thanh Hóa Bridge on 3 April 1965.
+In its most famous early use, 16 Air Force F-105's each carrying two AGM-12Bs were part of the group of aircraft that attacked the Thanh Hóa Bridge on 3 April 1965.
 Because the weapon was manually guided, each aircraft had to line up for attack twice in separate passes.
 After the attack was completed the bridge was essentially undamaged, and the Bullpups were described as simply "bouncing off" the bridge.

 In addition to the lack of destructive power, the requirement to carry out separate passes for each release, and the need to continue guiding the weapon through its flight, led the Air Force to conclude the weapon was inadequate.
 In the late 1960s they began several development projects to replace the guidance system of the AGM-12C with some sort of fully or semi-automatic guidance.
 The AGM-79 Blue Eye used a contrast seeker like that in the AGM-65 Maverick; AGM-80 Viper used inertial guidance for airburst operations, and the AGM-83 Bulldog used laser guidance.
 None of these entered service; other weapons like Maverick and laser guided bombs took over these roles.

 Approximately 56,000 Bullpups of all models were produced by the time production ended in 1969, the majority being the A and B models, along with 4,600 AGM-12C, 100 AGM-12D, and 800 AGM-12E.
 The smaller A/B versions remained in service in the mid-1970s as the newer weapons began to supplant them, with the Navy's last firings during July 1978 when VP-1 patrol aircraft fired three at practice targets.
 The weapon left Navy service that month.
 The larger C model remained until the early 1980s.

 Production was also undertaken in Norway by Kongsberg Våpenfabrikk in partnership with the UK's de Havilland.
 While production ramped up, the UK purchased 1,200 from the US and then began deliveries of another 2,500 from Kongsberg.
 Norway purchased another 1,500 local-built examples, and sold another 2,500 to Turkey under a co-production system.
-Israel purchased 760 AGM-12Bs and Cs from the US.
+Israel purchased 760 AGM-12 models B and C from the US.